simbricks/simbricks-examples/README.md

 milestones with step-by-step instructions, for the different development stages.
 Start [here](hwaccel-class-project/README.md)

+## Example: Hardware Acceleration JPEG Decoder

+You can plug your own RTL into SimBricks for end-to-end evaluation or for full-system integration testing instead of writing complex Verilog testbenches.
+Here, we integrate an [open-source Verilog JPEG decoder](https://github.com/ultraembedded/core_jpeg_decoder) as a PCIe-based HW accelerator along with the necessary user-space driver.

 ## Environment Setup
 This repository is set up with a devcontainer configuration based on the